Speed Racer: DVD releases

-Artisan Home Entertainment/Lionsgate Entertainment (through Family Home Entertainment) released episodes 1 through 11 of the original series in DVD format in the U.S. and Canada on April 22, 2003.
+Artisan Home Entertainment/Lionsgate Entertainment (through Family Home Entertainment) released episodes 1 through 11 of the original series in DVD format in the United States and Canada on April 22, 2003.
 This turned out to be the first in a series of five DVD re-releases of the show.
 The second volume, containing episodes 12 through 23, went on sale on May 18, 2004.
-The DVD came in a special package where one could push a button on the cover and the Mach 5's headlights would light up, while a portion of the show's English theme song played.
+The DVD came in a special package where a person could push a button on the cover and the Mach 5's headlights would light up, while a portion of the show's English theme song played.
 Volumes 1 and 2 were re-released as a two-disc set on April 20, 2010.
-The third volume came out on May 24, 2005, with the discs packaged in a round metal box made to resemble the steering wheel of the Mach 5.
+The third volume originally came out on May 24, 2005, with the discs packaged in a round metal box made to resemble the steering wheel of the Mach 5.
 It contains episodes 24 through 36.
 This volume was later released to promote the live-action film in a standard keep case.
 Lionsgate Family Entertainment released the fourth volume, which featured episodes 37 through 44, on March 14, 2006; this volume included a die-cast toy Mach 5.
 The last episode, "Race the Laser Tank", was time-compressed (in other words, sped up), similar to when Cartoon Network aired the series in the mid-1990s.
 Although nothing was removed from the episode, the higher-pitched voices of the characters and the diminished quality of the episode due to the time compression upset some fans.
 The fifth and last volume was released on October 31, 2006.
 This volume included episodes 45 through 52, and for a limited time, it came with a miniature license plate with the inscription, "Go-Speed Racer-Go!"